k0001/k0001.github.com/articles/opaleye-sot.md

 And similarly for the `HsI`, `PgR`, `PgRN` and `PgW` scenarios.
-Of course, if we start putting `Tagged` values in datatypes like this one, expected to play well with Opaleye, we have to ensure `ProductProfunctor` instances can exist for them.
+Of course, if we start putting `Tagged` values in datatypes like this one, expected to play well with Opaleye, we have to ensure `ProductProfunctor` adaptors can exist for them.
 But they can, and they are exported by `opaleye-sot`, so let's not worry about it.

 Fundamentally, there is not much more to this, but from a practical point of view there is one last thing to do: Just like we created `WDef`, `WD` and `RN`